 The radiation protection advisor (RPA) completes a quality assurance check every three years.
-Review of the report of the most recent visit by the RPA demonstrated that the recommendations made have been addressed.
+Review of the report of the most recent visit by the RPA in September 2017 demonstrated that the recommendations made have been addressed.

 The x-ray equipment has been serviced and maintained in accordance with manufacturer's instructions.